Databases overview

 __TS_MS

-The TS_MS column, short for the TIMESTAMP Milliseconds column, is designed to convey integer values or null entries.
-Depending on the circumstance, the timestamps within this column are displayed in integer or null.
-This column serves the purpose of documenting the timing of changes when employing the CDC method.
+The TS_MS column, short for TIMESTAMP Milliseconds, holds integer values or null entries.
+Depending on the context, the platform shows timestamps in this column as integers or null.
+This column documents the timing of changes when using the CDC method.

 ___TRANSACTION_ORDER

-This column indicates the sequence in which the transaction was emitted from the database.
-It derives its significance from the transaction order within the database log or replication stream.
+This column indicates the sequence in which the database emitted the transaction.
+The transaction order within the database log or replication stream determines its significance.
 Ensuring that __Transaction_Order is unique for each transaction and accurately mirrors the actual commit order is crucial.

 ___TRANSACTION_ID

-This serves as a distinct identifier for each transaction generated by the database.
-The nature of this identifier depends on the database system in use and may be derived from factors such as log position, GTID, or LSN.
-For instance, in MySQL, the __Transaction_ID field might be assigned the GTID of the transaction, while in PostgreSQL, it could be configured to reflect the LSN.
+This serves as a distinct identifier for each transaction that the database generates.
+The database system in use determines the nature of this identifier, which may derive from factors such as log position, GTID, or LSN.
+For instance, in MySQL, the __Transaction_ID field may use the GTID of the transaction, while in PostgreSQL, you can configure it to reflect the LSN.

 Here is an example: